Developing Strategic Supply Chain Leaders

 Active military personnel, PSU alumni, and teams of three or more attending this program from one company are eligible for a 20% program discount.

 Our enrollment coordinator will be happy to hold a seat for you in this program.
 A reservation does not commit you to the program until you submit the registration form online.
 Please call 814-865-3435.

 This is a required course for those pursuing a Professional Certificate in Supply Chain Leadership.
 Participants must take these two other courses to complete the Certificate:

 - covers the critical elements of adaptive supply chain management: strategy, people, process, IT, and assessment.

 - provides the tools and learning, based on practical applications, to start or improve your collaboration initiatives.

-There is no prerequisite for attending any of these programs.
+Programs may be taken in any order over any period of time.
 An Executive Programs representative will be happy to help you select the appropriate program for your current level of responsibility.

 This program is cosponsored by the Council of Supply Chain Management Professionals